aval-e/DeepLab4Avalanches/README.md

 2. Change the segm_models path in the requirements.txt file
 3. `conda env create -f environment.yml`
 4. `conda activate eco`
-5. `run pip install -e .` in the root dir
+5. `run pip install -e .` in the root dir and in the segm_models

 ### Training